grizzlylab/mailer-bundle/README.md

 It uses the mailer service delivered with Symfony 2/3 (Swift_Mailer).

 ###1.
 Requirements
+Since 1.2.1, PHP 7.1+ is required.
+Before this release, PHP 5.4 is the minimum required.

    * "php": ">=7.1"
    * "symfony/symfony": "~2.7|~3.0"
    * "symfony/swiftmailer-bundle": "~2.3"